Benchmarks and leaderboards for sound demixing tasks: Conclusions

 We describe a novel approach for audio separation, based on the ensembling of different models that are suited best for the particular stem.
 The proposed solution was evaluated in the context of the Sound Demixing Challenge 2023 and achieved top results in different tracks of the competition.
 The code and the approach are open-sourced on GitHub \cite{zfturbo}.

 Note: The final output will be published after the end of the challenge.

-\begin{ack} We acknowledge the organizers of the SDX23 challenge for the interesting task, evaluation and the datasets, the authors of all cited open-source libraries for providing models and code. \end{ack}
+\begin{ack} We acknowledge the organizers of the SDX23 challenge for the interesting task, evaluation and the datasets, the authors of all cited open-source libraries for providing models and code.
+We also want to say big thanks to Bas Curtiz who did the main work for creating MultiSong Dataset and Kimberley Jensen for great vocal models created for UVR project.
+This research was supported in part through computational resources of HPC facilities at HSE University~\cite{kostenetskiy2021hpc}. \end{ack}

 { }